ML experiment management with Kubeflow TensorBoard

 ---|---|---|

-For more information on TensorBoard, refer to the official TensorBoard documentation.
+For more details on TensorBoard, refer to the official TensorBoard documentation.

 Before you start

-This section covers the environment setup and necessary resources to use TensorBoard.
+This section covers the environment setup and required resources to use TensorBoard.

 1. Prepare Kubeflow environment